rodneyddd/Wave-Collapse-Model-for-Map-Generation/README.md

 # Wave Collapse Map Generations 🗺

-This is a project I wanted to try because I am interested in computers randomly performing task for us.
-The basic idea is you give the computer a 2d map and it will make a randow tile layout.
-The themes of this project so far are OPP, Pointers and C++.
+I wanted to start this project because I was fascinated by computers executing random jobs for humanity.
+The fundamental idea is to give the computer a 2D map and it will produce a random tile arrangement.
+The project is primarily concerned with Object-Oriented Programming (OOP), pointers, and C++.

-## Step - 1 😊 C++ / FINISHED
+Step 1: Completed C++
-The C++ is finally finished.
-It took a while I had to take a break and come back because my previous approach was not working.(or rather it was to overcomplicated) so i
-I slimed down my appoarch.
-I still have the same 2 classes "*Node*" and "*Map*".
+I finished the C++ section of the project after putting in considerable effort.
+I had to take a break and rethink my strategy at one point because my previous method proved to be too intricate.
+As a result, I simplified my approach.
+The project is centered on two classes: "Node" and "Map."

 ### Node
- The node class is node that points to all co-ordinates that are other node and a master node called "*sur_Node*" that point to the other 8 nodes. and has a state and anti state.
-State beging the possible values the node could be and the anti state being what it can't be.
-The node also have alot of helper function the standard getters and setters for the private values such as the node state and anti_state.
+The Node class represents a node that is linked to other nodes using coordinates.
+It also contains a master node known as "sur_Node," which connects to the other eight nodes.
+Every node has a state as well as an anti-state.
+The state specifies the possible values for a node, but the anti-state specifies what it cannot be.
+Furthermore, the Node class includes a number of assistance functions, such as standard getters and setters for private characteristics such as the node state and anti-state.

 </br>